chartmann1590/Sip-Bridge/README.md

 - **SIP Integration**: Connects to any SIP-compatible PBX on a configurable extension
 - **Speech-to-Text**: Uses Groq's Whisper API for fast, accurate transcription
-- **AI Responses**: Integrates with local Ollama instance for intelligent responses
+- **AI Responses**: Integrates with local Ollama instance for intelligent responses with automatic Groq LLM fallback
 - **Text-to-Speech**: Uses openai-edge-tts for natural voice synthesis
 - **Web Dashboard**: Real-time monitoring and configuration interface
 - **Persistent Storage**: SQLite database for conversation history and settings